Last Updated: January 01, 2023

 We may update this privacy notice periodically to account for changes in our collection and use of your Personal Information, or due to updates in applicable law.
 If we make any material changes to this Privacy Statement, we will provide you with notice of such changes, as appropriate.
 For administrative changes, we may provide indication in our privacy notice by updating the “Last Updated” date at the top of this document.

-For questions or concerns about this policy or Cal Water’s practices, please contact Tammy Nguyen, Director of Talent Acquisition, either by telephone (408-367-8372) or email at email@example.com.
+For questions or concerns about this policy or California Water Service Group’s practices, please contact Tammy Nguyen, Director of Talent Acquisition, either by telephone (408-367-8372) or email at email@example.com.